Beaulewis1977/quick_ocr_doc_converter/VFP9_VB6_INTEGRATION_GUIDE.md

 This document provides comprehensive instructions for integrating the Universal Document Converter with Visual FoxPro 9 (VFP9) and Visual Basic 6 (VB6) applications.

+> **🔔 Important Note**: The legacy DLL builder has been moved to a dedicated module at `legacy_dll_builder/`.
+For DLL-based integration, navigate to that directory and follow the instructions in `legacy_dll_builder/README.md`.

 ## ✅ Integration Methods - All 5 Methods Available

 ### **Method 1: Command-Line Execution** ✅ TESTED & WORKING

 The simplest and most reliable method for VFP9/VB6 integration.
+This method works with the main converter's CLI interface.

 #### VFP9 Implementation:
 ```foxpro